Contact Information Contact Information

 - Building Permit Application

-- Submit an additional Demo Permit when removing exterior portions of the house for the new addition.
+- Submit for an additional Demo Permit when removing exterior portions of the house for the new addition.

 - Submit the Mechanical Design Form and mechanical load calcs for new forced air systems when the appliance and duct work is all new.